mfrohman123/Climate-Clock-Mobile/README.md

 # Climate-Clock-Mobile
 A iOS mobile adaptation of https://climateclock.world

 Built using a WKWebView wrapper from somewhere I can't find the link to anymore.
-The App Store ruled that were not enough features to launch, so here is the app.
+Apple ruled that were not enough features to launch in the App Store, so here is the app.

 The app includes a mobile view of the original Climate Clock website, as well as a custom built guide to create your very own Climate Clock and share it on social media.